Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 The trek follows the Kali Gandaki River north from Jomsom to Lo Manthang, the walled capital of the former kingdom.
 Lo Manthang is a medieval town of narrow alleys, Buddhist monasteries, and a palace where the former king still lives.
 The landscape is Mars-like: red, orange, and yellow rock formations eroded into dramatic shapes, with the snow-capped Himalayas visible to the south.

-Langtang Valley: The Closest Trek to Kathmandu
+Langtang Valley: Closest Trek to Kathmandu

 The Langtang Valley is the most accessible major trekking region from Kathmandu and offers a compact, rewarding trek through forests, pastoral valleys, and high-altitude landscapes below the Langtang Lirung massif (7,227m).
 The valley was devastated by an earthquake-triggered landslide in 2015 that destroyed the village of Langtang and killed over 300 people.
 The communities have rebuilt, and the trek has reopened with improved trails and new teahouses.

-Distance: 60-80 km (depending on route variation) Duration: 7-10 days Highest point: Kyanjin Ri, 4,773m (day hike from Kyanjin Gompa) Difficulty: Moderate Permits: Langtang National Park permit (3,000 NPR / 22 USD), TIMS card (2,000 NPR / 15 USD) Accommodation: Teahouses throughout.
+Distance: 60-80 km (depending on route variation) Duration: 7-10 days Highest point: Kyanjin Ri, 4,773m (day hike from Kyanjin Gompa) Difficulty: Moderate Permits (2026): Langtang National Park permit — 3,000 NPR / $22 USD.
+TIMS no longer required.
+Licensed guide mandatory.
+Accommodation: Teahouses throughout.
 From 200-500 NPR per night.
-Guide/porter: Optional but recommended Best season: October-November, March-May Getting there: Bus from Kathmandu to Syabrubesi (start point, 8-10 hours).
+Best season: October-November, March-May Getting there: Bus from Kathmandu to Syabrubesi (start point, 8-10 hours).

 Comparison: Nepal’s Major Treks